python-trio/trio-talks/njsmith-async-concurrency-for-mere-mortals/README.rst

   <https://www.meetup.com/Pyninsula-Python-Peninsula-Meetup/events/244939632/>`__;
   substantially revised/improved from the previous version.

+  Allegedly this was recorded and will go up on Youtube at some point, but I don't know any more than that.

-* 2018-pycon-submission.txt: What I submitted to PyCon 2018 (fingers
+* 2018-pycon-submission.txt: What I submitted to PyCon 2018
-  crossed!)
+  (accepted!)

 * 2017-12-01-lbl-data-seminar.odp: Slides for version of the talk given on 2017-12-01 at the `LBL <https://www.lbl.gov/>`__ Data